-The loan programs described below are not available to international students nor to high school students who have gained early admission to the University.
+The loan programs described below are not available to international students or to high school students who have gained early admission to the University.

-The Guaranteed Student Loan (or GSL) Program is offered through participating lending institutions and is designed for individuals who cannot qualify for programs with stricter need requirements, but who still have difficulty meeting college expenses.
-The interest rate is less than 8.25 %.
-Under this plan, the student is responsible for locating a bank or credit union that participates in the Guaranteed Student Loan Program.
+The Federal Family Educational Loan Program (FFELP) is offered through participating lending institutions and is designed for individuals who cannot qualify for programs with stricter need requirements, but who still have difficulty meeting college expenses.
+The interest rate is capped at 8.25 % variable interest rates are announced annually on July 1 by the U.S. Department of Education.
+Under this plan the student is responsible for locating a bank or credit union that participates in the Federal Family Educational Loan Program (FFELP).
 Although the Office of Student Financial Assistance is involved in certifying a student's enrollment and recommending action, the lending institution makes the final decision.
-All non-residents are strongly encouraged to try to obtain a GSL, if applying for other types of financial aid through the Office of Student Financial Assistance.

 The Texas Guaranteed Loan Corporation (TGSLC) is a public, non-profit corporation established by the Texas Legislature.
-This corporation was created to guarantee the funds distributed as part of the Guaranteed Student Loan (or GSL) Program.
+This corporation was created to guarantee the funds distributed as part of the Federal Family Educational Loan Program (FFELP).
 As other programs become available at the University, students should contact the Office of Student Financial Assistance directly for pertinent information.